nextflow-io/nextflow/docs/config.md

 `aws.batch.delayBetweenAttempts`
 : Delay between download attempts from S3 (default: `10 sec`).

+`aws.batch.fetchInstanceType`
+: When `true` fetches the instance type and instance ID of each task (default: `false`).
+: The instance ID can be accessed from the trace file under the `hostname` field.

 `aws.batch.jobRole`
 : The AWS Job Role ARN that needs to be used to execute the Batch Job.